Kingdom of Western Georgia: First war of independence

-Second War of Independence
+Second war of independence

 Alexander I of Georgia gave Prince Demetrius the Duchy of Samokalako after marrying his sister.

-For four years, the Kingdom of Western Georgia returned to the domains of the Kingdom of Georgia crown, leading to a large-scale mobilization of Imereti in the wars of George VII of Georgia against Timur.
-With the region depopulated, the citadels having lost their military defense and the Duke of Mingrelia perishing in 1396, Constantine took advantage of the situation to organize a new revolt against the central government.
-Constantine was the younger brother of the pretenders Alexander I and George I, and had been exiled to Alania after the conquest of 1392.
+For four years, the western province of Imereti was reintegrated into the domains of the crown of Tbilisi, leading to the large-scale mobilization of Imeretians in the wars waged by George VII of Georgia against Timur.
+As the region had been depopulated, its citadels deprived of effective military defenses, and the Duke of Mingrelia died in 1396, Constantine took advantage of the situation to organize a new revolt against the central government.
+Constantine was the younger brother of the claimants Alexander I and George I and had gone into exile in Ossetia after the conquest of 1392.

-Without much resistance, the new rebel captured numerous fortresses and had himself crowned Constantine II, but failed to unite with the region's great feudal lords.
-After demanding the vassalization of the dukes of Svaneti, Mingrelia and Guria, he went to war against Mamia II of Mingrelia, but perished at the battle of Tchaliani in 1401.
-His nephew, Demetrius, became heir to the rebel crown, but his young age prevented him from defending himself against George VII of Georgia, who took advantage of a temporary ceasefire with Timur to invade western Georgia and once again put an end to the separatist kingdom.
+Encountering little resistance, the new rebel seized numerous fortresses and had himself crowned as Constantine II, but failed to secure the support of the major feudal lords of the region.
+After demanding the vassalage of the dukes of Svaneti, Mingrelia, and Guria, he entered into war against Mamia II of Mingrelia, but was killed at the Battle of Chaliani in 1401.
+His nephew, Demetrius, became the heir to the rebel crown, but his young age prevented him from resisting George VII of Georgia, who took advantage of a temporary ceasefire with Timur to invade western Georgia and once again put an end to the separatist kingdom.

-In a bid to unite the eastern and western branches of the royal Bagrationi dynasty, in 1415 Alexander I of Georgia married Demetrius's sister, while Demetrius was offered large estates in western Georgia, which became the duchy of Samokalako.
-Demetrius, who had previously served as crown prince to the western rebels, became a close ally of the eastern Georgia and gave his daughter in marriage to the Georgian co-king Demetrius, who reigned with his father and brothers from 1433 to 1446.
-When civil war broke out between George VIII and Demetrius, the latter used his father-in-law's regional power to take control of western Georgia, without seceding from Tbilisi, before dying in 1453.
+Seeking to unite the eastern and western branches of the royal Bagrationi dynasty, Alexander I of Georgia married Demetrius’s sister, Tamar, in 1415, while Demetrius himself was granted extensive lands in western Georgia, which became the Duchy of Samokalako.
+(Note: Contemporary sources mention a Duchy of Samokalako (‘urban duchy’), which modern historians interpret as a duchy of Kutaisi or Imereti.)
+Formerly the heir of the western rebels, Demetrius thus became a close ally of the central government and gave his daughter in marriage to the Georgian co-king Demetrius III, who reigned alongside his father and brothers from 1433 to 1446.
+At the outbreak of the civil war between George VIII of Georgia and Demetrius III, the latter used the regional power of his father-in-law to take control of western Georgia, without formally seceding from Tbilisi, before his death in 1453.